jthomas.site// notebook · v.4.2026

 Architecture

-The orchestrator is a thin Python shim.
+The orchestrator is the thin Python shim that wires everything together.
 It holds the conversation state for each role, captures git diffs and test output between rounds, and forwards a curated context packet to each Planner turn.
+It is not an "agent" itself — it doesn't reason, it just routes messages and runs subprocesses.

 Context Engineering